dopewevmond/express-url-shortener/README.md

 # Url shortener built with Express

-### how I set the project up using npm
+### how I set the project up using yarn
-- run `npm init` and followed the prompt
+#### trial 1
+- installed yarn by running `npm install --global yarn`
-- a `package.json` file was created containing details of the project
+- a `package.json` file already exists which contains details including the dependencies of the project
-- run `npm install express body-parser pug --save` to install the dependencies. the `save` flag was added to save the dependencies to be able to keep track of them
+- run `yarn install` to install the dependencies from the `package.json` file generated previously by `npm`
 - dependencies were installed in the `node_modules` folder
-- a `package-lock.json` file was created after the npm. the `package-lock.json` file contains all the dependencies, and all the packages that they depend on, with their exact versions
+- a `yarn.lock` file was created after the installation of the dependencies. the `yarn.lock` file contains all the dependencies, and all the packages that they depend on, with their exact versions
-- to prevent manually restarting the server everytime changes were made, the command `npm install nodemon --global` was run to install `nodemon` as a global package. `nodemon` looks like a package i'll need often and i don't want to install it locally for every project hence the global install
+- the `package-lock.json` generated previously by `npm` was deleted because a warning was displayed in the terminal after running `yarn install`
-- an entry was added in the `scripts` section of the `package.json` to start the server with `nodemon` everytime `npm start` is run
+- `yarn start` was run to start the server with `nodemon` which was previously installed
+- yarn was able to install the dependencies from the `package.json` file created by npm